Jc-alt logo

 Intro

-Given a 1-indexed array of integers numbers that is already sorted in non-decreasing order, find two numbers such that they add up to a specific target number.
+Given a 1 indexed array of sorted integer in non decreasing order, find two numbers that add up to a target.
 Let these two numbers be numbers[index1] and numbers[index2] where 1 ≤ index1 < index2 ≤ numbers.length.
 Return the indices of the two numbers, index1 and index2, added by one as an integer array [index1, index2] of length 2.
 The tests are generated such that there is exactly one solution.
 You may not use the same element twice.

 Input ListInput TargetOutput